qulle/oltb/README.md

     new HiddenAbout()
 ])
 ```

+### Store data locally instead of via API
+Tools that creates objects at runtime, for example the BookmarkTool, LayerTool etc. returns data via the callback functions.
+There is also the possibility for these tools to store the created objects in localStorage instead.
+This is done by setting the constructor parameter `storeDataInLocalStorage: true`.
+This can be useful if you want to create a map-viewer that can persists data between page load but have no need for an additionall long-term storage via API.

+**Note** At the moment only the BookmarkTool has this feature fully implemented.

 ### Hidden tools
 Tools refered to as `hidden tools` are tools that only add functionality via the context menu.
 The hidden tools are used to enable the same type of callback functions in the constructor as every other tool.